 The only saint that was born in the country that he is patron of is Saint David.
 He was born in South West Wales.

-Lets look at each of these saints in turn!
+Let’s look at each of these saints in turn!

 Saint George – Patron Saint of England

 There is some dispute as to the birthplace of Saint George.
-However, there is general agreement that it was probable in the region that was known as Cappadocia, which is in modern Turkey.
+However, there is general agreement that it was probably in the region that was known as Cappadocia, which is in modern Turkey.

 He was described as a tall and fair handsome man by sources.
 When he was 17 years old he joined the Roman Army.

 He however had converted to the Christian faith, which was forbidden by the Romans.
-The Emperor Diocletian persecuted the church with the hope of reviving the pagan religion.
+Emperor Diocletian persecuted the church with the hope of reviving the pagan religion.

 Due to his bravery and protecting Christians he was eventually recognized as a saint in 900AD.
 Accounts also show that he performed miracles.

 Even the Crusaders and Richard the Lionheart would wear a red cross on their white tunics to symbolize chivalry and bravery.

 The Story of the Dragon

-If you are familiar with Saint George then you may have heard the story about how he slayed a dragon.
+If you are familiar with Saint George then you may have heard the story about how he slew a dragon.
 This story is said to represent good against evil.

 Saint Andrew – Patron Saint of Scotland

 He was originally from the fishing village of Bethsaida on the northeastern shore of the Sea of Galilee.
 Both Andrew and Peter were fishermen.

 He chose to be crucified on a cross that was in the shape of an X, rather than the traditional T shape that his master Jesus died on.

 Legend says that 300 years after Andrew’s death either an Irish or Greek monk took these remains ”to the ends of the earth“.

 It is said that a bishop brought over the relics of St Andrew in 733 and housed them in the chapel there.

 During the morning of the battle white clouds were said to have made an X shape against the blue sky.
 The Picts and Scots were subsequently victorious.

 Saint David – Patron Saint of Wales

 Saint David was born in South West Wales in Britain, unlike the Patron Saints of England and Scotland.
 His life though was not recorded until 500 years after his death.

-On David’s father’s side he is said to have links with a Welsh prince, whilst his mother may have been a niece of the famous King Arthur.
+On David’s father’s side, he is said to have links with a Welsh prince, whilst his mother may have been a niece of the famous King Arthur.

-His education was within a monastery and as a result of this upbringing he became a missionary and would travel throughout Wales, England and a region of France known as Brittany.
+His education was within a monastery and as a result of this upbringing, he became a missionary and would travel throughout Wales, England, and a region of France known as Brittany.

 This is now the site of the impressive St David’s Cathedral in Pembrokeshire.
 March 1st is thus celebrated by the Welsh as St David’s Day.

 Saint Patrick – Patron Saint of Ireland

 Saint Patrick was born in Britain to Roman parents, although his date of birth is not known.
 It is known that the year was 385AD.

 He worked as a shepherd in County Antrim, but his life was very hard as he had to endure six years of this slavery.

-Despite this harsh life he learned the Celtic language and also the Celtic religion from his master who himself was a druid.
+Despite this harsh life, he learned the Celtic language and also the Celtic religion from his master who himself was a druid.